bebravernow/pwa-todo-app-with-sync-cloudron-app/README.md

 # Minimalist Todo App

-A modern, minimalist todo application with device synchronization and calendar integration capabilities.
+A modern, minimalist todo application with device synchronization and calendar integration capabilities, packaged for Cloudron.io.

 ## Features